 In 2003 MTV Video Music Awards, Britney Spears, Christina Aguilera and Madonna performed “Like a Virgin.”
 At the end of the performance Britney and Madonna ended the musical number with a French kiss and a second, less scandalous kiss, occurred between Madonna and Christina.
 Proud moments for all involved, I’m sure.
 Their kids will love watching this for years to come.
 Suffice to say it out-shined the awards show.

 5. First Kiss on Film

 The first kiss to be recorded in a motion picture happened in 1896 in a film by Thomas Edison.
 The film was aptly named The Kiss, and was between John C. Rice and actress May Irwin.
 The running time was under 30 seconds as it was filmed for display in a nickelodeon.
-Not the most attractive couple, more than 30 seconds would have been bad.

 4. The Kiss – Sculpture by Francois Auguste Rodin